Dean Street: Medicine

 As the nobility started to leave the area it attracted enterprising medical professionals.
 By 1821 Soho had three private schools of anatomy.

 The last of the Lock Hospitals (places where people were hospitalised for venereal disease - they were the successors to the medieval leper or lazar houses) was in Dean Street.
 At first located in a house, a purpose-built institution was erected in 1912.
 The façade remains.
 Writing to the British Medical Journal in 1908, a doctor said:

 venereal disease is rampant, not only in the army but even in our large centres.
 Those who doubt it should look at the queue which forms in Dean Street before the doors of the London Lock Hospital.

 Parish Church

 The parish church, St Anne's Church, Soho, is in Dean Street, and was consecrated in 1686.
 In 1892 its churchyard was dedicated as a public garden.
-There is buried William Hazlitt, as is the bankrupt King Theodore of Corsica, with this incription:
+There is buried William Hazlitt, as is the bankrupt King Theodore of Corsica, with this inscription: